akashdip2001/Java/README.md

      System.out.println("You are a kid");
 }
 ```
-'if' is indepandent from 'else' , if you use 'if' 100 times & cant use 'else if' so JAVA run the code 100 time then give the output, OtherWise then the case is satisfy (in 4th line) JAVA immideately give the output.
+`if` is indepandent from `else` , if you use `if` 100 times & cant use `else if` so JAVA run the code 100 time then give the output, OtherWise then the case is satisfy (in 4th line) JAVA immideately give the output.

 ## ✅ Switch statement in Java